zzzteph/kraker/README.md

 ## Agent

-It is written in .NET Core5 and works on any OS where this framework is available - Linux, Windows, MacOS (not tested yet).
+It is written in .NET Core 5 and works on any OS where this framework is available - Linux, Windows, MacOS (not tested yet).
 The agent is responsible for performing brute-force tasks that it receives from the server.

 ### Setup